Medicare’s Annual Enrollment Period is here:

 Medicare Part A Deductibles

 A Medicare Part D deductible is the amount a beneficiary pays for prescription drugs each year before the plan pays its share.
 In 2022, the maximum deductible for any Medicare drug plan is $480.
+This will increase to $505 in 2023.
 There are also some Medicare drug plans that have a $0 deductible.

 Medicare Part D Penalty Cost for Late Enrollment